joshleecreates/my-website/content/posts/2017-10-10-project-management-rpg-lessons.md

 author: Josh Lee
 categories:
 date: "2017-10-10T05:59:13Z"
-tags:
-- Product management
-- Software development
+categories:
+- Lessons from the Tabletop
 series:
 - Lessons from the Tabletop
 title: 'Lessons from the Tabletop: Things I''ve Learned about Project Management from